Gordon Ramsay’s Seafood Risotto with Shrimp & Scallop: Savor the Sea

 • Rice Type: Risotto uses arborio rice, which is starchy and creamy when cooked.
 Paella traditionally uses short-grain rice like Bomba or Calasparra, which absorbs liquid without becoming creamy.

-• Cooking Technique: Risotto requires constant stirring to release the rice’s starch, while paella is typically not stirred once the rice begins cooking, developing a caramelized crust (socarrat) at the bottom.
+• Cooking Technique: Risotto requires constant stirring to release the rice’s starch, while paella is typically not stirred once the rice begins cooking.
+This results in a caramelized crust (socarrat) at the bottom.

 • Seasoning: Risotto’s flavor comes from the stock, butter, and Parmesan added during cooking.
 Paella is seasoned with saffron and often includes a variety of vegetables and sometimes meats in addition to seafood.